The Medical Assistant

 in the medical assistant discipline so you can better compete on today's rapidly growing job market.

-You may think you already have a job now and do not need certification, however, sooner or later
+You may think you already have a job now and do not need certification, however, sooner or later you

-experience requirements as determined by the medical assistant professional membership organizations.
+as determined by the medical assistant professional membership organizations.